xpdota/guide-scratch/3pty/LogGuide.md

 The next byte to the left indicates the 'severity' for damage effects:

-- 0x100 = crit damage
+- 0x20 = crit damage
-- 0x200 = direct hit damage
+- 0x40 = direct hit damage
-- 0x300 = crit direct hit damage
+- 0x60 = crit direct hit damage

-The byte to the left of that one indicates the 'severity' for heal effects:
+The byte to the left of that one indicates the 'severity' for heal effects, and works the same way as damage severity (though heals can never direct hit).
+Thus, the combinations would be:

-- 0x00004 = heal
+- 0x000004 = heal
-- 0x10004 = crit heal
+- 0x200004 = crit heal

 Other bitmasks appear on particular abilities, and can indicate whether bane missed or hit recipients.
 However, these all appear ability-specific.